 In this tutorial, I will show you how to sew a rag doll.
 This rag doll pattern is one for a handmade cloth doll.
 This ‘how to’ tutorial on how to make a rag doll is a great starting point to be creative.
 Once you get the basics, make it your own!

-- Fabric for the rag doll body – you will need about 1/2 – 3/4 yards skin colored flannel fabric
+- Cloth fabric for the rag doll body – you will need about 1/2 – 3/4 yards skin colored flannel fabric

 - A needle and thread (and a sewing machine if you have one – speeds this project along considerably!)

 - Fabric to make clothes and accessories for the rag doll

 - Down or soft stuffing (softer the better – this will give your finished rag doll a relaxed, whimsical look)

 - Fabric Paint for the details of the face